A guide to human resource metrics

 HR metrics help you:

-- Tap into the quality and stability of your workforce
+- Tap into the quality and stability of your entire workforce

-- Make informed decisions to recruit and retain the best staff
+- Make informed decisions to recruit and retain the best talent

 - Spend your HR budget wisely